TheMannInBlack/SpotifyFunctions/README.md

 made me lose songs.
 Currently, the only script in here downloads the title and artist of every song in your library and saves it in CSV format.
 For those proficient at coding, I'm sure you could find some uses for this script...

+If you have any questions about running this, reach out and I'll help you.